Artist Residency Opportunity

 Workshop equipment

-Some of the equipment we brought from studios we have been working in earlier, in Stockholm and on Gotland, but thanks to good contacts we also got some donations and some equipment on a permanent loan from other studios in Sweden.
+Some of the equipment we brought from studios we have been working in earlier, in Stockholm and on Gotland, but thanks to good contacts we also got donations of equipment from other studios in Sweden, from printing companys as well as private donators.
+The studio has developed a lot during the years.

-Lina works with “Artists Books“ and has built up an excellent workshop with a big and rich selection of wood- and led types.
-There is two letterpresses, one Stanhope press, built before 1850, bed size 50 x 63 cm and one KORREX press (width 50 cm).
-There is an electric ink rolling system but you print by turning a handle.
-Size 50 x 70 cm.
-There are also two smaller proofing presses for led types (or woodcut).
+Lina works with artists books and has built up an excellent workshop with a big and rich selection of wood- and led type.
+There are two letterpresses, one Stanhope press, built before 1850, bed size 50 x 63 cm and one KORREX press (width 50 cm).
+There are also two smaller proofing presses for led type (or woodcut).

 We have a good selection of led type, and wood type as well.
 The most complete fonts are Trajanus (from 6 - 72 p, italic as well), Times, Garamond, Futura, Folio and Helvetica, but also not so common fonts as Cochin, Koch antika, Zarte Bernhard, Arabella, Souverän etc......